google/zetasql/docs/query-syntax.md

 <ul>
   <li>
-    If there is an expression that does not have an explicit alias, ZetaSQL assigns an implicit alias in these cases:
+    If there is an expression that doesn't have an explicit alias, ZetaSQL assigns an implicit alias in these cases:
     <ul>
     <li>